Retiring When the Stock Market Is High and Interest Rates Are Low

-With interest rates close to zero, where do you go for income?
+With interest rates low, where do you go for income?

 Diving into the stock market

-Many retirees, frustrated by low rates, have put money earmarked for bonds into stocks, hoping the dividends plus growth will provide sufficient income.
+Many retirees, frustrated by low rates, have put money earmarked for bonds into stocks, hoping the dividends plus growth will provide enough retirement income.

-The problem today is that the stock market, as measured by CAPE or the Q Ratio, is anywhere from 50-70% overvalued.
+The problem today is that the stock market, as measured by CAPE, the Q Ratio, Marketcap/GDP is anywhere from 80-100% overvalued.
 This does not mean it cannot continue to go higher; it can, and it has.
-(It was more overpriced during the late ‘90s Internet boom and the roaring ‘20s than it is today.)
+(It was more overpriced during the late ’90s Internet boom and the roaring ’20s than it is today.)

 High stock prices do present more risk than, say, in 2008, when the stock market was at fair value.
 High stock prices also exasperate the problem with a stock-centric retirement portfolio.
 If the market drops and you withdraw principal as income, that money is no longer in your portfolio when the market rebounds.